WBEN (AM): 2010–present

 "Cinema Bob" Stilson, Entercom's creative services director, had a one-hour "Movie Show" that discussed upcoming theatrical releases and aired Fridays during Beach's program from 1997 until Entercom cut Stilson's budget and ended the program in 2017; Stilson later joined WEBR in 2020.
 Morning host John Zach was permanently laid off at the end of 2016 and later emerged at WECK.
 Until 2016, WBEN carried news from CBS News Radio, an affiliation the station had held for 76 years.
 Sandy Beach, whose Beach and Company show had been part of the WBEN lineup since 1997, announced his departure from the station in July 2020.
+It would be Beach's last job before his death in August 2026.
 As of 2025, much of WBEN's "local" talk programming, including Bauerle and Bellavia's shows, originate from the hosts' home studios in Florida.

 On July 1, 2025, WBEN changed its network newscasts at the top and bottom of the hour to Fox News Radio.
-They dropped Armstrong & Getty and Our American Stories for Fox News Radio programs Will Cain Country and FOX Across America with Jimmy Failla.
+It dropped Armstrong & Getty and Our American Stories for Fox News Radio programs Will Cain Country and Fox Across America with Jimmy Failla.
 The switch to Fox was an effort to block an upstart competitor, WUSW, from securing the affiliation for itself.

+Longtime program director Tim Wenger, the husband of morning host Susan Rose, announced his departure in June 2026 as part of a restructuring at Audacy.
+(Note: Entercom changed its name to Audacy on March 30, 2021.)
+Two months later, longtime host Tom Bauerle announced that he was no longer employed with the station following the expiration of his contract and Audacy's failure to agree to an extension.
+After briefly contemplating retirement, Bauerle indicated in a post to social media that he would "be a competitor" to WBEN in his next project.
+Bauerle reversed course by late September and stated that he was done with conservative talk radio, which he saw as a dying format.